 The bioengineering graduate program trains doctoral candidates to unite engineering analysis and synthetic approaches to solve frontier problems in biological engineering from molecular to organismal length scales.
-Students must satisfy the Ph.D. requirements within one of three suboptions: biodevices and bioimaging (BDBI), biomechanics and bioinspired design (BMBID), or synthetic and systems biology (SSB).
+Ph.D. candidates must satisfy coursework and qualifying exam requirements for one of three tracks: